mrsimonemms/temporal-dsl/examples/python/README.md

 This launches a Temporal worker on the `python-child` task queue (override with `PYTHON_CHILD_TASK_QUEUE`) with the `SayHelloWorkflow` child workflow and `greet` activity defined in `workflows.py` and `activities.py`.
-The DSL workflow defined in `workflow.yaml` invokes `say-hello-workflow` as a child workflow on that queue, so leave this worker running while you start the parent workflow.
+The DSL workflow uses the child workflow `namespace` field in `workflow.yaml` to select that task queue, so leave this worker running while you start the parent workflow.